amaduswaray/amablog/src/posts/coding-blog-peace-with-techstack.md

 When I started my master’s degree, I also did some freelancing.
 That’s when I realized I kept building the same things: auth, database, ORM, APIs.

 Then I discovered Laravel, which was a “batteries-included” framework.
 This was exciting.
 What do you mean each project gets auth, payment, email, and layouts out of the box?
 90% of the job was done for me.
-I could just focus on the part I actually cared about: implementing the product.
+I could just focus on the part I actually cared about: Implementing the product.

 Funnily enough, Phoenix LiveView is also batteries-included, but Laravel was the new shiny toy at the time.